trust-mfn-berlin/animals-as-objects/vault/material.of-disappearance-and-rediscovery.md

 <figcaption>

 _The historic specimen of a monitor lizard sent to the museum in 1914.
-(Photo: Frank Tillack/MfN.
+(Image: Frank Tillack/MfN.
 All rights reserved.)_

 </figcaption>